Firework (song): Production and composition

-"Firework" was written by Perry, Stargate, Sandy Wilhelm, and Ester Dean while produced by Stargate and Sandy Vee at Soapbox Studios in Atlanta, Georgia.
-It was recorded at Roc the Mic Studios.
-It was mixed at The Bunker Studios by Vee.
+"Firework" was written by Katy Perry, Stargate, Sandy Wilhelm, and Ester Dean and produced by Stargate and Sandy Vee at Soapbox Studios in Atlanta, Georgia.
+It was recorded at Roc the Mic Studios in New York City, New York.
+The track was mixed at The Bunker Studios by Vee.
 Audio engineering was done by Carlos Oyanedel and Damien Lewis.
 All instruments were done by Stargate and Vee.
-Lead and background vocals were provided by Perry.
-Perry said that "Firework" is her favorite song on Teenage Dream.
-She explained that:
+Perry provided the Lead and background vocals, and said in 2010 that "Firework" is her favorite song on Teenage Dream, adding the track has "a fantastic message" along with "a great beat".
+She also hoped it could serve as "an anthem that's not cheesy".